Paint Calculator

 Do I need primer?

-Why round up to whole gallons?
+Why round up to whole containers?

 What about trim?